powidla/Prodrome/README.md

 # Prodrome
+This repository contains code and results for the experiments in prodrome project using data from migraine patients.
+## Content
-Data_preprocessing have three files:
+**Data_preprocessing** folder consists of three files:

-data_csvs have three files:
+**data_csvs** folder consists of three files:

 df_data (1).csv - first original preprocessed dataset.